Shaipratt51/ML-SUPERVISED/README.md

 - CatBoost
 - AdaBoost
 - Gradient Boosting
+- Cross Validation
 - Hyperparameter Tuning
-- Cross Validation
-- Feature Selection Techniques
+- Feature Selection
-- Model Deployment using Streamlit
+- Streamlit Deployment

 ---

 # 📄 License

-This repository is intended for **educational and learning purposes**.
+This repository is intended for educational and learning purposes.

 ---

-## ⭐ Support
+# ⭐ Support

-If you found this repository helpful, please consider giving it a **⭐ Star** on GitHub.
-It motivates me to continue building and sharing machine learning projects.
+If you found this repository useful, consider giving it a **⭐ Star**.
+Your support helps motivate future machine learning projects and educational content.